 Africa Indigenous peoples and their unique challenges are seldom reflected in state policies or legislation in Africa.
 Indigeneity is typically associated with transhumant pastoralism (see Box 7), hunter-gatherer communities, and dryland horticulturalists or oasis cultures.
-They include the forest peoples of central and southern Africa, pastoralists of West Africa, including Fulani and Tuareg peoples, forest peoples in East Africa such as the Ogiek, as well as pastoralist groups in East Africa, including Somali, Afars and Maasai, among others.8 The human rights of IPs in Africa were only recently conceptualized by the Working Group on the Rights of Indigenous Populations/Communities, and adopted by the African Commission on Human and Peoples' Rights (ACHPR) in 2003.9 To date however, only two countries - the Republic of Congo and South Africa - recognize the distinct collective tenure rights of indigenous peoples and other traditional communities, and only the Central African Republic has ratified ILO Convention 169 on the rights of indigenous and tribal peoples.
+They include the forest peoples of central and southern Africa, pastoralists of West Africa, including Fulani and Tuareg peoples, forest peoples in East Africa such as the Ogiek, as well as pastoralist groups in East Africa, including Somali, Afars and Maasai, among others.
+16 The human rights of IPs in Africa were only recently conceptualized by the Working Group on the Rights of Indigenous Populations/Communities, and adopted by the African Commission on Human and Peoples' Rights (ACHPR) in 2003.
+17 To date however, only two countries - the Republic of Congo and South Africa - recognize the distinct collective tenure rights of indigenous peoples and other traditional communities, and only the Central African Republic has ratified ILO Convention 169 on the rights of indigenous and tribal peoples.

 Recent estimates suggest that IPs and LCs customarily manage and use 70 to 80 percent of Africa's total land area (RRI, 2020a), and despite colonial antecedents that promoted state control over all lands except for private landholdings, at least 54 percent of the 54 African states now have legislation recognizing collective tenure (Alden Wily, 2018, 2020).
-Of these, 21 countries have laws that support collective tenure.10 However, application is variable: some treat community rights as private property;11 others provide inadequate protection,12 or fail to respect such rights altogether.13
+Of these, 21 countries have laws that support collective tenure.
+However, application is variable:

-8 Indigenous peoples, poverty, and development (Patrinos and Hall, 2012).
+16 Indigenous peoples, poverty, and development (Patrinos and Hall, 2012).

-9 ACHPR & International Work Group for Indigenous Affairs, 2005.
+17 ACHPR & International Work Group for Indigenous Affairs, 2005.